 Framework Law specifies medium-term budget objectives and priority development areas in accordance with the National Development Plan, as well as sets out fiscal policy objectives, gross domestic product forecasts, state budget revenue forecasts, state budget financial balance (maximum level of deficit and/or minimum level of surplus), maximum allowable expenditure levels for the whole budget and for particular ministries and other central state institutions.
 The first year of the Framework Law period is extended in detail in respective State Budget Law.

 Explanations of the Framework Law contain information about the medium term forecasted macroeconomic development and it’s risk assessment, fiscal policy objectives and measures necessary for its implementation, tax and non-tax revenue forecasts, information on general government debt developments, fiscal indicator calculation methods and explanations, as well as other essential information.

-Medium term budget planning and financial management in Latvia is implemented in accordance with fiscal policy principles set out in Fiscal Discipline Law, ensuring transparent and responsible fiscal policy.
+Medium term budget planning and financial management in Latvia is implemented in accordance with fiscal policy principles set out in Fiscal Discipline Law and in compliance with the EU provision to budgetary frameworks of Member States, ensuring transparent and responsible fiscal policy.